eriksank/altcalconv/README.md

     eval $(capture ret out err := mycommand "hello friends")

 are equivalent.

 However, the `eval` version will produce better error messages in case of issues.

-But then again, since the Church of the Anti-Eval Fanatics insist that eval is evil, and since they have never successfully managed to demonize the source command too (that would probably be another church with another doctrine), you may still want to use source instead of eval, and in that way avoid embarrassing accusations of heresy.
+But then again, since the Church of the Anti-Eval Fanatics insist that `eval` is evil, while they have never successfully managed to also demonize the use of the `source` command (that would probably be another church with another doctrine), you may still want to use `source` instead of `eval`, and in that way avoid embarrassing accusations of heresy.

 ### 2.2.
 Injecting local versus global variables